Palawan Ecotourism Makes a Lasting Impact on Your Vacation in Palawan Island

 Ecotourism focuses on socially responsible travel, personal growth, and environmental sustainability. – Wikipedia

-Palawan ecotourism brings you face to face with the real actors of community-based development, conservation and tourism initiatives.
+Palawan ecotourism brings you face to face with the real actors of community-based development, conservation, and tourism initiatives.
 The women, fisherfolks, farmers, indigenous people, and youths in the communities.

 This Is What It’s Like in the Communities

 I like fishing but not sports fishing.
 I like to experience how it is to catch fish for dinner.
 And you really have to get one or there’s no dinner.
 Or pound the rice because if not, again, there’s no dinner.
 Challenges like that make one a bit wiser.
-To look for alternative just to skip the hassle of drying and pounding rice.
+To look for alternatives just to skip the hassle of drying and pounding rice.
 The cooking banana or Saba works for me.
 Until now, it is still my favorite.
 If there’s no catch, we open up a can of sardines and cook it with banana blossom or the very young banana leaves.
 The leaves tasted like cabbage.

 And truly, planting rice is never fun.
 And so is harvesting, if you’re not careful you’ll be itching all over.
-But the thought that all of us depends so much on the farmers for our food, I must at least experience its difficulty.
+But the thought that all of us depend so much on the farmers for our food, I must at least experience its difficulty.

 On coconut harvesting?
 I stayed on the ground.
 They brought down some buko (young coconut) for me and sometimes some tuba (coconut wine).
 So it’s either I get so full drinking the fresh buko juice or get drunk with tuba with the coconut farmers.
 So then I’d be able to generate community concerns along the process.
 It’s called generative themes in the language of community organizing.
 In other terms, the “issues” that the people are wanting to solve but don’t have the capacity yet.